State reports 119 new coronavirus deaths, 2,725 more cases

 The mortality rate compares positive cases against deaths.

-Palm Beach County's rate is 3.0 percent, compared with Broward at 1.9 percent and Miami-Dade with 2.0 percent.
-With much fewer deaths, the mortality rate is 3.6 percent in St. Lucie, 2.9 percent in Martin, 3.5 percent in Indian River and Okeechobee 2.0 percent.
+Palm Beach County's rate is 3.1 percent, a rise of one-tenth of a percent, compared with Broward at 1.9 percent and Miami-Dade with 2.0 percent.
+With much fewer deaths, the mortality rate is 3.7 percent from 3.6 in St. Lucie, 3.0 from 2.9 percent in Martin, 3.5 percent in Indian River and Okeechobee 2.1 percent from 2.0.

 Age breakdown